hbina/hbina.github.io/content/althttp_from_top_to_bottom.md

 Assign `c` to the `zLeftOver` pointer and returns `a` as the result.
 To get the next token, pass `zLeftOver` token in `zInput`.

-Note that this function does overwrite the provided string and make the entire string unusable to most C functions because `strlen` is now broken.
+Note that because this function will litter the original C-string with `NULL`s, it will become unusable by `strlen`.
+You can audit whether or not the author ever uses `strlen` on the C-strings that have been passed into this function.

-Obviously the above algorithm needs to take into consideration the `\0` value that marks the end of a C-string.
+Obviously the above algorithm needs to take into consideration the `NULL` value that marks the end of a C-string.

 ### References